OpenTranslationBible/open-bible/en-GB/36.Zephaniah/md/zephaniah-01.md

 ## Zephaniah 1:6

-> those who have turned back from following the Lord
+> those who have turned away from following the Lord
-> and have not sought the Lord nor inquired of him.”
+> and have neither sought the Lord nor inquired of him.”

 ## Zephaniah 1:7